-OK, you are interested in coming to Skye but, you or your family might be wondering “What is there to do on Skye?” here’s some ideas of things to do with links to providers of specialist services and experiences.
-Enjoy!
+OK, you are interested in coming to Skye but, you or your family might be wondering what’s on offer so here’s some ideas of things to do.
+There’s links to more detailed guides with details of providers of specialist services and experiences.
+We hope there’s something for everyone here.

 Take a boat trip